samuelsit/react-frequency/README.md

   />
 );
 ```
-The component does not return any elements and emits automaticlly the frequency.<br/>
+The component does not return any elements and emits automatically the frequency.<br/>

 <br/>